dlazerka/gae-jersey-oauth2/README.md

 }
 ```

+Resources annotated with `@PermitAll` do not even check authentication,
-Note that resources annotated with `@PermitAll` do not get any principal set.
+so resources annotated with it will not get any `SecurityContext` even if user is
+authenticated.
+See `Role.OPTIONAL`.